Lameguy64/PSn00bSDK/libpsn00b/readme.txt

 			  sample upload using DMA and playing samples are supported.
 			  Lacks support for reverb and various sequenced music related features.

+	psxcd	- CD-ROM support library.
+Provides greater CD-ROM functionality than what the BIOS subsystem can provide.

 	Each library has its own readme file that contains a todo list, credits and some additional details of the library.
 Changelog of all libraries are